 The next step after discovering the transmission fluid pan is to look for leaks.
 Leaks may cause damage, not in the form of loss of transmission fluid but also exposure to air and water may corrode and damage the inner parts.
 In case there are leaks, the leaks need to be covered in case they’re small, and if the leakage is greater then it is better to change the pan.
 A visual inspection of the transmission can easily help detect leaks in most cases.

 Here comes the most important step, draining the transmission fluid.
 It is quite simple, and you can do it with two methods.
 Either locate the drain plug and remove it from where you can extract the fluid or take off the whole transmission fluid pan carefully.
 It is better to have a collection pan as wide as the transmission fluid pan since fluids drain around the pan.
 Only 50% of the fluid comes out, and the rest stays in the transmission, and a spray might be needed to drain it out.

 Is an important question worth mentioning here is can changed transmission fluid be bad?
 And the answer is yes, which is why it is necessary to be careful with the transmission fluid since it may be hot and causes serious burns.

 8. Examine the Fluid

 After draining the fluid, you need to examine it to understand the internal condition of the transmission.
 Usually, small pieces of metal are normal due to the wear and tear of the vehicles and clutch material.
-However, large or weird shaped objects are not normal, and in such case, you should seek help from a professional.
+However, large or weird-shaped objects are not normal, and in such cases, you should seek help from a professional.
 Moreover, the overfilled pan is an indicator that there might have been damage caused.